 Preparing Your TAs for Tutorial

 Once you have developed the course policies for your teaching team, you can then explore all the options for the content, structure, teaching strategies, activities, and formative assessments for the tutorials in your course.
 The first step in this process is to develop effective learning outcomes which will give your course tutorials direction and scope.
-Use the Developing Tutorial Learning Outcomes (PDF) resource to help identify what you want your students to know and what they should be able to do by the end of the course.
+Use the CTSI’s Developing Learning Outcomes resource to help identify what you want your students to know and what they should be able to do by the end of the course.
 Consult Active Verbs for Bloom’s Revised Taxonomy for a list of active verbs and examples of effective learning outcomes.
-You can also complete CTSI’s online module Developing Course and Tutorial Learning Outcomes.

 The next step is to determine how and when the learning outcomes will be assessed in the tutorial, what methods your TAs will use to measure students’ mastery of the content, and some strategies that your TAs can use while marking.
-You can use the Overall Tutorial Planner (PDF) to brainstorm these ideas.
+You can use a tutorial planner to brainstorm these ideas.
 Once you have an outline of these considerations, share these with your TAs.
-To help your TAs plan for each individual tutorial, you could distribute the Specific Tutorial Planner (PDF).
+To help your TAs plan for each individual tutorial, you could distribute a specific tutorial planner to your TA team.
 If you want to provide additional guidance to or maintain consistency in content and teaching in your teaching team, you could fill out this planner with suggestions and distribute it to all your TAs each week.